OUR Leadership

 Although an elementary teacher by profession, I have served in ministry and missions for many years.
 My heart’s desire is to love like Jesus loves, make disciples, and make much of Him wherever He places me.
 I am honored to serve each and every young person that God brings to Direction 61:3 as Thrive Coordinator, and I pray they know they are truly treasured, valued, and loved by God, first and foremost!

-Volunteer Coordinator and Denton Thrive Lead
+Volunteer Coordinator

 Bill Manson